-The SIT-UP Awards are being launched at the 2018 Edinburgh Fringe to recognise Social Impact Theatre.
+The SIT-UP Awards were first launched at the 2018 Edinburgh Fringe to recognise Social Impact Theatre.

 Every year, there are fantastic plays that delicately and powerfully tell stories about important social issues.

-At the 2017 Edinburgh Fringe there were 218 productions (22.3%) from a total of 977 productions that related to social issues, ranging from mental health, grief and death to human trafficking.
+At the 2019 Edinburgh Fringe there were 367 productions (35.5%) from a total of 1,033 productions that related to social issues, ranging from mental health, grief and death to abuse.
 See the survey results below.

 Usually the momentum ends once the audience leaves the auditorium.
 When we surveyed production companies, we found that most did not engage with their audiences beyond the production itself and provide one or more "calls to action".
 There are many ways this can be done by providing a flyer, getting your audience to make a social pledge, holding a post-show discussion or linking with a charity to provide educational materials.

 These are missed opportunities to harness empathy and make a difference.